doujincafe/hbcl/README.md

   -m, --markup      print the marked up version of the log after analyzing -s, --score-only  Only print the score of the log.
 ```
+## Downloads

+You can download pre-built artifacts for each workflow [here](https://github.com/doujincafe/hbcl/actions/workflows/github_artifact.yml)

+These artifacts have at least 30 days retention.